Confocal microscopy: Super resolution

 There are confocal variants that achieve resolution below the diffraction limit such as stimulated emission depletion microscopy (STED).
 Besides this technique a broad variety of other (not confocal based) super-resolution techniques are available like PALM, (d)STORM, SIM, and so on.
 They all have their own advantages such as ease of use, resolution, and the need for special equipment, buffers, or fluorophores.

 Low-temperature operability

 To image samples at low temperatures, two main approaches have been used, both based on the laser scanning confocal microscopy architecture.
 One approach is to use a continuous flow cryostat: only the sample is at low temperature and it is optically addressed through a transparent window.
 Another possible approach is to have part of the optics (especially the microscope objective) in a cryogenic storage dewar.
 This second approach, although more cumbersome, guarantees better mechanical stability and avoids the losses due to the window.

+Molecular interaction

+To study molecular interactions using the CLSM Förster resonance energy transfer (FRET) can be used to confirm that two proteins are within a certain distance to one another.